Omikhleia/markdown.sile/examples/sile-and-markdown.md

 :::

-While the original Markdown format was indeed quite simple, it quickly became a landmark for technical documentation.
-Several variants emerged.
+While the original Markdown format was indeed quite simple, it quickly became a landmark for documentation, especially technical.
+Several variants then emerged.
 Amongst other solutions, the Pandoc converter started supporting a nice set of interesting extensions for lists, footnotes, tables, etc.^[See [IETF RFC 7764, section 3.3](https://datatracker.ietf.org/doc/html/rfc7764#section-3.3).]
 ---So that nowadays, Markdown, enriched with these extensions, may be quite appealing to writers and authors alike.